Where to Celebrate Kwanzaa in the Triangle

 Durham Armory, 212 Foster St., Durham, NC

-Enjoy games, arts and crafts, a drumming class, and Durham's Fire Department at the Children's Village, which begins at 12:30 p.m.
-Performances take place at 2 p.m.
+Enjoy dancing, food, face paiting, arts and crafts, performances and more.
+Performances will begin at 2 p.m.
 Take a food pantry donation for Urban Ministries of Durham in memory of Baba Chuck Davis, the founder of the African American Dance Ensemble.